Earth Language Idiomatic heads for working with others

 Imperative types

-For calling someone to request something, the manner is the same as “the head for attention.”
+For calling someone to request something, the manner is the same as “the indicator for attention.”

 : Please write your name here.